 The following specification is intended for use for the design, selection of materials, and construction of gravity sanitary sewer projects.
 The gravity sanitary sewer shall meet the requirements of the Florida Department of Environmental Protection permit.

-This specification provides the requirements for gravity sewer system construction for the project.
+This specification provides the requirements for gravity sanitary sewer system design, selection of materials and construction for the project.